Check back here to read updates about the Arts at Hayfield

 Penn State Wilkes-Barre Student Helps Create Virtual Craft Fair

 After Arts at Hayfield canceled both of its planned craft shows, volunteers began formulating a plan so the show could go on – with the assistance of a Penn State Wilkes-Barre student who is using her skills to help the event go virtual.

-The 2020 Hometown Traditions Virtual Craft Fair launched on September 6 and runs through December 31.
+The Hometown Traditions Virtual Craft Fair launched on September 6, 2020 and continues through August 2021.

 This year’s virtual craft fair connects crafters to visitors through Facebook and the Arts at Hayfield website.
 Throughout the coming weeks, Arts at Hayfield will post a featured crafter to help them gain exposure to Arts at Hayfield craft show patrons.
 Those interested in an item they see during the virtual event can visit the crafters’ websites or contact the crafter to make a purchase.

 Autumn Resauit worked with Pineno, her mentor, to create a proposal and advertisement pieces for the virtual craft fair.
 Resauit continues managing the Facebook page, where she creates graphics and develops posts.

 “Everything that I know about social media, event promotion and communications is from my Penn State courses,” she said.
 “Volunteering with Arts at Hayfield has given me the chance to combine my passion for the arts and to apply what I have learned in my courses.”

 Resauit also said helping the craft show continue is important to her because as a student herself, she knows how important the scholarships offered at Penn State Wilkes-Barre are.
 “I’m so passionate about helping Arts at Hayfield because it benefits students.
 I know that as a student, any help is welcomed,” she said.